Table of Contents

 Sometimes discussions about sex and condoms are difficult because women and girls:

-- May not feel empowered in their relations with men: if you depend on a male partner for food, shelter, money, safety, or feeling valued as a person, you may not feel you have the power to protect your health or ask that your sexual desires be recognized
+- May not feel empowered in their relations with partners, especially men: if you depend on a partner for food, shelter, money, safety, or feeling valued as a person, you may not feel you have the power to protect your health or ask that your sexual desires be recognized

 - Are often taught that it is not 'their place' to 'speak up' and protect themselves